ni/nimi-python/docs/nidmm/session.rst

       +------------------+-------------------------+

       .. tip::
-         This attribute corresponds to:
+         This attribute corresponds to the following LabVIEW Property or C Attribute:

-           - LV Property: **Configuration:Advanced:Number Of Averages**
+           - LabVIEW Property: **Configuration:Advanced:Number Of Averages**
            - C Attribute: **NIDMM_ATTR_NUMBER_OF_AVERAGES**

    .. py:attribute:: latency